ktorz-net/libbbmm/BOARD.md

 - Optimazing BmBench buffer with ratio attributs (count the numbers of attachLast versus size ).
 - Create `newDistritutionEquiprobable`, test it and add it in `BmCondition_initializeEquiprobable`
 - `BmSystem_variable_initializeProbabilities` and `BmSystem_variable_addProbabilities` based on attached prebuilt-distribution. become... `BmSystem_variable_attachDistribution_if` based on `BmSystem_variable_neBmistribution`.
+- Moving BbMm Models as a `cpp-src` moduls ?

 ## State Of The Art: